 Each applicant must:

-- live in the Borough of Antrim and Newtownabbey
+live in the Borough of Antrim and Newtownabbey,

-- be in Year 13 (or equivalent) and
+be aged 16-17 / in Year 13 and

 It is expected that the exchange programme will commence around the last week of June and finish the first week of August.
 The dates are dependent on school exam timetables and we will set the dates to suit the selected students.

-- Antrim and Newtownabbey Borough Council shall pay for travel to the USA including insurance costs.
+Antrim and Newtownabbey Borough Council shall pay for travel to the USA including insurance costs.

-- Students must provide their own spending money.
+Students must provide their own spending money.

-- Families/students will be expected to home host their exchange student for three weeks.
+Families/students will be expected to home host their exchange student for three weeks.

 Families/students will be expected to provide trips/activities for their exchange student for three weeks.
 These will typically aim to show the exchange students the sights in Northern Ireland, as well as to allow the student to take part in the life of a teenager in Antrim and Newtownabbey; for example cinema, sport or cultural activities.

-- Additional activities may be organised and paid for by Antrim and Newtownabbey Borough Council during the Antrim and Newtownabbey hosting period.
+Additional activities may be organised and paid for by Antrim and Newtownabbey Borough Council during the Antrim and Newtownabbey hosting period.

 Responsibility of Parents/Guardians

-- Parents/guardians are required to home host the foreign exchange student for approximately three weeks.
+Parents/guardians are required to home host the foreign exchange student for approximately three weeks.
 You should have adequate space to ensure everyone is comfortable.

-- Parents/guardians will be expected to invest time with the students during their approx. three week stay in the Borough.
+Parents/guardians will be expected to invest time with the students during their approx. three week stay in the Borough.

-- Parents/guardians are required to participate in activities organised by Antrim and Newtownabbey Borough Council.
+Parents/guardians are required to participate in activities organised by Antrim and Newtownabbey Borough Council.

-- It is an essential element of the programme that families make contact prior to students travelling; this can take place via email, social media or phone contact.
+It is an essential element of the programme that families make contact prior to students travelling; this can take place via email, social media or phone contact.

-How to Take Part
+How to Apply